 Mr. Burry: I am sure that Mr. Harrington will agree that it is one thing to sit before a desk in a nice comfortable room, having two square meals and to read these letters, it is another to be in the field, making contacts, going into the homes of these people and seeing their bare cupboards and hearing the cries of children, cries of hunger, cries that never leave you once you have heard them.
 They are different from any other cries of children.
 And having gone through that experience, I make the statement that I fear the return of Responsible Government to the people, with the fear it might bring back these conditions again. . .
 People will say to me "It does not have to happen again. . ."
 It may happen again and I do not want to take a chance on it.
 We have no guarantees that it will not happen again. . .
 I do not want to make the blunder of having Responsible Government returned by my giving any support to it.
 It is happening already and 13,000 people are on the dole in this country and in Labrador. . .
 And, Sir, if it has to come, if I have to face it again in my work, I do not want to have to say to myself that I should not have given support to the kind of government under which this kind of thing exists.
 Let us try something else.

 Excerpts reproduced from the "Proceedings of the Newfoundland National Convention 1946-1948, 22 January 1948."
-Courtesy of the Centre for Newfoundland Studies Archives (J.R.
-Smallwood Collection 075), Memorial University of Newfoundland Library, St. John's, Newfoundland.
+Courtesy of Archives and Special Collections Division (J.R.
+Smallwood Collection 075), Queen Elizabeth II Library, Memorial University, St. John's, NL.